Image credit: Joyce Edwards, c. 1970s

 Local residents can take part in the following free workshops, walks and events:

-- Archive research at Tower Hamlets Archives, Fridays 6 & 20 June
+- Archive research at Tower Hamlets Archives, date tbc

 To get involved, please complete this form here

-The project is a partnership between Grand Union Housing Co-operative and Four Corners supported by Tower Hamlets Local History Library & Archives.
+The project is a partnership between Grand Union Housing Co-operative and Four Corners, supported by Tower Hamlets Local History Library & Archives.
 Project staff are Pete Bishop at Grand Union Housing Co-operative, filmmaker Derek Smith, and Helena Goundry and Carla Mitchell at Four Corners.
-It runs until Spring 2026, with a final exhibition at Four Corners.
+It runs until Spring 2026, with a final exhibition at Four Corners Gallery.
 The project is supported by the National Lottery Heritage Fund and the London Borough of Tower Hamlets.